pataphor/psynclip/README.md

 - the script calls a utility called "xclip", install that first: sudo apt-get install xclip

--for some reason, if you kill the Xephyr, this also kills the terminal psynclip was running in.
+- for some reason, if you kill the Xephyr, this also kills the terminal psynclip was running in.

 - sure you can ssh -Y to some vpn, run "startlxde&" there, and run